maldil/RefactoringMiner/README.md

 	</dependency>

 # How to build RefactoringMiner
-Building RefactoringMiner could slidly complex due to Eclips-JDT paser.
-You have to build the Eclips-JDT paser (link) locally and install it to local Maven repository before building RefactoringMiner.
+Building RefactoringMiner could be slidly complex due to Eclips-JDT paser.
+You have to build the Eclips-JDT paser (link) locally and install it to the local Maven repository before building RefactoringMiner.

 # Research
 ## How to cite RefactoringMiner